Obamacare in California

 Am I eligible for Obamacare health coverage?

 In California, like the rest of the country, the Affordable Care Act requires most U.S. citizens, U.S. nationals, and permanent residents to have health coverage that meets minimum coverage requirements.
 Unless you qualify for an exemption, you could pay a tax penalty if you go without health coverage for two months in a row or longer.
+In 2019, this will no longer apply, due to the Trump administration repealing the individual mandate the late 2017.

 If you aren't in the United States lawfully, you are exempt from the requirement to have health coverage.
 You won't be eligible to enroll in a health plan through the California health insurance exchange, although you may be able to enroll in private health insurance outside of Covered California.